ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

    a type system can ensure that all construction sites are updated when renaming a field, or that a string belongs to a set of allowed values.
  * **To make code more self-documenting.**
-   If you have ever worked in a large untyped Python or Javascript codebase, you might recognize this problem: you’re modifying a function that takes an argument named `user`, and you need the user’s display name.
+   If you have ever worked in a large untyped Python or JavaScript codebase, you might recognize this problem: you’re modifying a function that takes an argument named `user`, and you need the user’s display name.